perfanalytics/pose2sim/README.md

 <br>

-You can choose the keypoints to synchronize on, the reference person, and the time when the vertical speed is the highest.
+You can choose the keypoints to synchronize on, the reference person, and the time window for analysis.
 You can either tune these parameters in the GUI (set `synchronization_gui = true`) or set them in your [Config.toml](https://github.com/perfanalytics/pose2sim/blob/main/Pose2Sim/Demo_SinglePerson/Config.toml) file.

 <img src="Content/synchro_multi.jpg" width="760">